-Chilling boned and deboned poultry products, including fresh or marinated broilers, breasts, drumsticks, thighs and wings, in combo bins with dry ice pellets can put a drag on productivity in further processing operations.
-Linde offers a semi-automated solution that can dramatically boost volumes, speed and quality to manual bin-chilling.
-In addition, Linde offers CO2 snow horns, CO2 snow generators, and cryogenic packaging systems for instant chilling of perishables directly in their packing boxes.
+Chilling boned and deboned poultry products, including fresh or marinated broilers, breasts, drumsticks, thighs and wings, in combo bins with dry ice pellets can put a drag on productivity in further processing and deboning operations.
+Linde offers a semi-automated solution that can dramatically boost volumes, speed and quality over manual bin-chilling.
+In addition, Linde offers CO2 snow horns, CO2 snow generators, and cryogenic box chilling systems for instant chilling of perishables directly in their packing boxes.

 State-of-the-art cryogenic freezing/chilling solutions from Linde are designed with food safety and hygiene in mind and can help poultry processors:

 - Reduce labor.
 Handling dry ice and combo bins in small batches is time consuming and increases labor costs.
 Automation boosts volumes and speeds the process.

 - Improve worker safety / minimize worker compensation claims.
 More handling and injuries due to shoveling pellets increases the risk of hand, foot and lower back injuries -- and associated worker compensation claims.
 Excess carbon dioxide vapors can also pose a hazard if work areas are not properly vented.(Turnkey solutions include venting.)